alerta/alerta.github.io/README.md

 Testing
 -------

-Run the following command then browse to http://localhost:4000 ...
+Run the following command then browse to `http://localhost:4000` ...

-    $ jekyll serve
+    $ jekyll serve -w

 License